Digital twin: Healthcare industry

-A structured-light scanner (Matterport Pro2) in a hospital's MRI control room.
-The scanner creates a digital twin of the physical space for facilities management, while the MRI seen through the window creates a digital twin of a patient's anatomy for surgical planning.

-A common application of digital twin technology in healthcare is in surgical planning and simulation.
-A patient-specific digital twin can be created from medical imaging data, such as CT scans or MRIs.
-Surgeons can then use this virtual model to plan complex procedures, simulate different surgical approaches, and anticipate potential complications in a risk-free environment before entering the operating room.

 Healthcare has been recognized as an industry being disrupted by the digital twin technology.
 The concept was originally proposed and first used in health care product or equipment prognostics.

 With a digital twin, it has been predicted that lives could be improved in terms of medical health, sports and education by taking a more data-driven approach to healthcare.
 Personalized models for patients, continuously adjustable based on tracked health and lifestyle parameters could ultimately lead to a virtual patient, with detailed description of the healthy state of an individual and not only on previous records.
 Furthermore, the digital twin could enable individual's records to be compared to the population in order to easier find patterns with great detail.
 The biggest benefit of the digital twin on the healthcare industry would be the fact that healthcare could be tailored to anticipate the responses of individual patients.
 Digital twins have been expected not only to lead to better resolutions when defining the health of an individual but also change the expected image of a healthy person.
 Previously, 'healthy' was seen as the absence of disease indications.
 Now, 'healthy' patients can be compared to the rest of the population in order to really define healthy.
 However, the emergence of the digital twin in healthcare also may lead to inequality, as the technology might not be accessible for everyone by widening the gap between the rich and poor.
 Furthermore, the digital twin will identify patterns in a population which may lead to discrimination.

 As of 2025, digital twin applications in healthcare have expanded to include real‑time AI‑driven patient monitoring systems, personalized surgical simulations, and predictive diagnostics using multimodal data (e.g. imaging + wearables).